Kelly Loeffler: Early career

 After earning her MBA, Loeffler worked for Citibank, William Blair & Company, and the Crossroads Group.
 In 2002, she joined Intercontinental Exchange, a commodity and financial service provider, in investor relations.
 She married the firm's CEO, Jeffrey Sprecher, in 2004.
 Loeffler was eventually promoted to senior vice president of investor relations and corporate communications.
 In 2018, she became the chief executive officer (CEO) of Bakkt, a subsidiary of Intercontinental Exchange.

 In 2010, Loeffler bought a minority stake in the Atlanta Dream of the Women's National Basketball Association (WNBA).
 In 2011, she and Mary Brock bought the team from Kathy Betty.
 Loeffler took an active role in the team, arranging her travel schedule to attend all games and often meeting with head coach Michael Cooper during halftime to analyze the first half of the game.
-In February 2021, Loeffler sold her stake in the team.
+Due in part to her stance on the Black Lives Matter movement, and the resulting criticism expressed by many players on the Dream roster and within the league, in February 2021 Loeffler sold her stake in the team.

 When Loeffler left Intercontinental Exchange to join the Senate, the company awarded her over $9 million of financial assets.
 A spokesperson for Loeffler said Loeffler "left millions in equity compensation behind" by joining the Senate.

 Political donations

 According to OpenSecrets, as of December 2019, Loeffler and her husband, Jeffrey Sprecher, had donated $3.2 million to political committees.
-Ninety-seven percent of these donations went to Republicans, and three percent to Democrats, including Hillary Clinton, Chris Dodd, Debbie Stabenow, and Georgia Congressman David Scott (GA–13), who received $10,200.
-Loeffler donated $750,000 to Restore Our Future, a super PAC supporting former Governor Mitt Romney's 2012 presidential campaign.
+Ninety-seven percent of these donations went to Republicans, and three percent to Democrats, including Hillary Clinton, Chris Dodd, Debbie Stabenow, and Georgia congressman David Scott (GA–13), who received $10,200.
+Loeffler donated $750,000 to Restore Our Future, a super PAC supporting former governor Mitt Romney's 2012 presidential campaign.
 The National Republican Senatorial Committee received $247,500 from Loeffler and Sprecher.

 In May 2020, Loeffler's husband gave $1 million to a Trump 2020 reelection super PAC, his largest federal political donation to date.

+In June 2025, following her confirmation as head of the Small Business Administration, Loeffler and her husband each donated $2.5 million to MAGA Inc., a super PAC that supports Donald Trump.